trostalski/whipple/README.md

 ### Contributing

-Contributions of all kinds are very much welcome.
+Contributions of all kinds are welcome.